 Butler Twp. shootings: 911 calls, police report reveal new details in 4 deaths

 Aug.
-17—Multiple 911 calls placed in the minutes after the shooting deaths of four Butler Twp. residents this month directed police to multiple crime scenes in the immediate aftermath of the shootings.
+18—Multiple 911 calls placed in the minutes after the shooting deaths of four Butler Twp. residents this month directed police to multiple crime scenes in the immediate aftermath of the shootings.

-The calls and initial incident report were released Tuesday afternoon by Butler Twp. police.
+The calls and initial incident report were released Tuesday afternoon by Butler Twp. police, shedding some new light on the case that left four people dead.

 The report identified a handgun as the type of weapon used on Aug.
 5 to kill Clyde Knox, 82, and his wife, Eva "Sally" Knox, 78, and mother and daughter Sarah Anderson, 41, and Kayla Anderson, 15.